codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 ## 2 Layout

-If you feel confident with layouts already, or would prefer to focus on purely kotlin this time.
+*If you feel confident with layouts already, or would prefer to focus on purely kotlin this time.
 Copy paste the code in this file <https://gist.github.com/daniellevass/aa6d4042b950aaf6c0f2345530e4baa4> into your layout.
-This will give you all the layout elements we'll use later!
+This will give you all the layout elements we'll use later and move onto section 3 Displaying a cookie!*

 Next, we want to open our layout file.
 On the left find the res folder and open layout.
 You should be able to double click on the activity_main.xml and open it.